charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### INTERFACE INHERITANCE AND clprolf INTERFACES ROLES

 Why interfaces don't replace inheritance?
 First interfaces always needs an implementation to be used for working, at the dependency injection moment.
 Then interfaces inheritance, in a class, does not permit to inherit implementations, but only from method signature.
 Suppose a Runnable Simu_comp_as_worker class, Runnable does not really constitute an inheritance, because we still have to implement the concerned methods, despite we inherit from Runnable!
-It's an inheritance of signature, but not an inheritance of implementation.
-That's why in clprolf, there is only two kind of interfaces, version, and capacity.
+It's an inheritance of signature.
+That's why there is only two kind of interfaces, version, and capacity.
 Complete inheritance always comes by the fact that we inherit from a class, which could have implemented an interface method.
 But the child class inherits from this method implementation by the class inheritance, not by the interface inheritance.
 It only inherits of the signature of the method.

 ### THE USE CASES OF SIMU_COMP_AS_WORKER